nap32/ohm/README.md

 Several mistakes can be made in setup that result in a security issue:

     1. If you're testing the tool and stand up a database container locally, make sure you bind it to the local interface to prevent yourself from offering traffic to your LAN or WAN.
-    2. If you don't have event triggers to handle records generated for the identity providers used to login, you'll expose the username and passwords used to login to anyone with access to the data.
+    2. If you login through a site not listed in the configuration file as an identity provider, the username and password will be logged to the database.
     3. If you don't setup your datastore with authentication, you're hosting traffic containing session tokens to anyone who can interface with the datastore.
     4. It would be wise to encrypt the datastore at rest to prevent leaking sensitive information - credentials, PII, internal-only services.